iesxz-c/Stew-Client/README.md

 - **Styling**: Enhanced user experience through **Chakra UI**, which offers a set of accessible and customizable components.
 - **State Management**: Implemented using **React Context API** or **Redux** to manage global state across the application efficiently.
 - **Authentication**: Utilizing **JWT (JSON Web Tokens)** for secure user authentication.
+- **Database**: Stores data in a **SQL** database
+- **Collaborative Whiteboard**: Real-time interaction powered by **Socket.IO** for instant updates across all connected users.
+- **Stress Relief Game**: Integrated with simple game logic and animations to provide a fun, interactive experience.
+## New Features

+### 1. **Collaborative Whiteboard**
+Stew now includes a **Collaborative Whiteboard**, allowing users to draw, write, and brainstorm in real-time.
+This feature is perfect for group study sessions, where you can visually collaborate with your peers on concepts, equations, and diagrams.
+The whiteboard syncs instantly across all users' screens, providing a smooth and effective platform for collaboration.

+### 2. **Stress Relief Game**
+To ensure a balanced study experience, Stew offers a **Stress Relief Game**.
+This simple yet engaging game helps users unwind and refresh during study breaks.
+It’s designed to be fun and easy to play, helping to reduce stress and improve focus for your next study session.

 ## Installation